deployd/deployd/README.md

 ### Login

-Login a user by `POST`ing a valid credentials object to `/users/login`.
+Login a user by `POST`ing a valid credentials object to `/users/login` over HTTPS.
+Once a user is logged in (has created a session) all requests as the user must be made over HTTPS.
+Resources that do not require a user can still be made over HTTP.

     var credentials = {email: 'foo@bar.com', password: 'foobar'};